 Scoring/slashing the dough

 I use a lame (above) and make a quick, purposeful cut or two across the top of the turned out loaf, going only about half a centimetre in.
-The handle makes it much easier to score but I have previously used a razor blade and my fingers which worked well.
+The handle makes it much easier to score but I have previously used a razor blade.

 You can either slash at an angle to the dough (about 45 degrees) to the dough or cut straight into the dough vertically.
 Slashing at an angle opens up the dough so that as it bakes you can get an “ear”, as in the loaf below: